symcbean/CaPy/README.md

   Rotate the password for the PvwaUser configured in the ini file and update the local cleartext copy

 * **-g** **TARGET**
   Retrieve the password for the account and print to stdout.
-TARHET can be specified using the following formats:  SAFENAME/USERNAME, SAFENAME/USERNAME@HOSTNAME, SAFENAME/USERNAME@HOSTNAME,DBNAME, USERNAME, USERNAME@HOSTNAME, USERNAME@HOSTNAME,DBNAME
+TARGET can be specified using the following formats:
+...
+SAFENAME/USERNAME
+SAFENAME/USERNAME@HOSTNAME
+SAFENAME/USERNAME@HOSTNAME,DBNAME
+USERNAME
+USERNAME@HOSTNAME
+USERNAME@HOSTNAME,DBNAME
+...
 * **-i** **CAUSER**
   Log in to PVWA as CAUSER rather instead of using details from config file.
 User will be prompted for password via stdin.
 This will
   Suppress the automatic password rotation unless -t is explicitly specified.